atra-climate/atra-climate/README.md

-# A multi-modeling approach for the conservation of a cold-adapted amphibian in the face of climate change
+# A multi-modeling approach for informing the conservation of a cold-adapted amphibian in the face of climate change

 ## Code repository